CLICK HERE TO VIEW

 Below:

-Highlights and observations from the demos, transcripts of interviews with demonstrators.
+with demonstrators.
 Also interview with billionaire author, Robert Kiyosaki.
 And with Australian actor Robert Veitch.

 - RealPlayer coordinates